 So, what became of New York’s Ghost Tunnel?

 Before the 2nd Avenue Subway opened on December 31st, 2016, riders on both uptown and downtown 63rd Street platforms peeked through openings in the blue-painted construction barriers.
-Unused platforms, fully built, were exposed.
+They saw unused platforms, fully complete.

 Built in the early 1970s, the platforms now serve F and Q Lines.
-There is a knotted tale of ambitions for a grand transportation system coupled with financial limitations that kept it from happening.
+There’s a knotted tale of ambitions for a grand transportation system coupled with financial limitations that kept it from happening.

 In the 1960s, the power of New York’s master highway builder Robert Moses shrunk as he spared with Governor Nelson Rockefeller.

-Rocky disliked Moses’s passion for ripping up neighborhoods and replacing parks with parking lots, Moses was pushed aside.
+Rocky disliked Moses’s passion for ripping up neighborhoods and replacing parks with parking lots.
+He pushed Moses aside.